Likelihood-free inference of phylogenetic tree posterior distributions: Experiments

 \subsection{Increased advantage under intractable probabilistic models of evolution}

 The main motivation for NPE is to allow well-specified inference under models whose likelihood is intractable.
-We assess the performance of PF2 in this setting on the same benchmark used in~\cite{nesterenko2025phyloformer}, that includes the Cherry~\citep{prillo2023cherryml} model allowing for dependencies between evolution at distinct positions in the sequences and SelReg model~\citep{duchemin2022evaluation} allowing for heterogeneous distributions between positions.
+We assess the performance of PF2 in this setting on the same benchmark used in~\citet{nesterenko2025phyloformer}, that includes the Cherry model~\citep{prillo2023cherryml}, allowing for dependencies between evolution at distinct positions in the sequences, and the SelReg model~\citep{duchemin2022evaluation} allowing for heterogeneous amino acid distributions between positions.
 Of note, a mistake in the generation of the Cherry dataset in~\cite{nesterenko2025phyloformer} inflates the amount of dependency to an unrealistic level (see Appendix~\ref{app:cherry}) but we keep it as it still provides a proof of concept and to avoid the computational burden of re-training PF on a new dataset.
+We further add a new dataset with sequences evolved under a Potts model~\cite{figliuzzi_how_2018} capturing co-evolutions in the response regulator receiver domain (PF00072) protein family (see Appendix~\ref{sec:data}).

-Under both the Cherry and SelReg models, a fine-tuned PF2 model significantly outperforms the equivalent PF model in RF distance and is comparable to PF in terms of KF score (see \Cref{fig:pastek-cherry}).
-For both models and metrics, PF and PF2 outperform all other reference methods.
+Under all three models, a fine-tuned PF2 model significantly outperforms the equivalent PF model in RF distance and is comparable to PF in terms of KF score (see \Cref{fig:pastek-cherry}).
+For all models and metrics, PF2 (and PF where applicable) outperform all other reference methods.
+The topological error incurred by PF2 under is typically two or three times lower than the one incurred by likelihood-based methods.